 The Government of the Dominican Republic has made good progress toward its goal of ending HIV by 2030.
 Advances to date have been due to strong national coordination and ownership of HIV programs, and the decentralization of HIV services through comprehensive care clinics and community-based and mobile services.
-Still, only half of all people living with HIV are on antiretroviral therapy.
+These programs have helped the country make strong progress toward testing and making people living with HIV aware of their status.
+Still, gaps remain in efforts to achieve the UNAIDS 95-95-95 targets.
+The number of people living with HIV on lifesaving antiretroviral therapy has more than doubled in the past decade, yet stands at only 75 percent of all people living with HIV.
 Continued progress depends on improving the efficiency and quality of HIV treatment and care - particularly for people of Haitian descent and others who may face stigma, discrimination, or economic, cultural, or linguistic barriers.

-LHSS is supporting government efforts to further strengthen community-level and mobile HIV service delivery and quality.
+LHSS is supporting government efforts to further strengthen the quality and expand the delivery of key HIV services, especially at the community-level.
 We are working to:

-- Update national guidelines and develop standard operating procedures for mobile service delivery, including services delivered through mobile clinics, lay counselors, and community teams
+- Update national guidelines, develop standard operating procedures, and train staff for mobile service delivery, including services delivered through mobile clinics, lay counselors, and community teams.

 - Increase opportunities to mobilize sustainable domestic resources for the national HIV response, through the integration of HIV treatment into the social security benefits package.

 - Strengthen the government's supply chain management system for HIV products by building capacity for forecasting, quantification, procurement, and tracking.